Last Updated on August 25, 2022

 This is the advanced routine with all 8 exercises…

 This is the beginner routine.
 Hint: This routine doesn’t have side plank pulses or toe tap crunches.
+These are the most advanced exercises for flat abs.

 Save this ab workout to Pinterest, so you can do this whenever you want.